Anticipatory Evaluation of Language Models: Data Curation

 \section{Data Curation}

 To evaluate at scale, we need a large number of diverse and realistic, open-ended pairs $(x_i, y_i)$.
-Rather than synthesizing experimental configurations and running automated experiments, which is both costly and unlikely to capture the kinds of problems practitioners actually investigate, we semi-automatically curate experimental configurations and their reported results directly from the scientific literature.
-Our pipeline harvests redacted task descriptions and reported scores from published papers; humans intervene only for precision-critical steps.
-We follow the pipeline in \Cref{fig:pipeline}: (i) collect arXiv experimental records (\cref{subsec:source}); (ii) define the record provenance and paper types (\cref{subsec:provenance}); (iii) recover each record’s sources (\cref{subsec:retrieve_source_paper}); (iv) extract a schema-aligned, redacted description (\cref{subsec:extract_input_feature}); and (v) perform validation and quality control (\cref{subsec:quality_control}).
+Rather than synthesizing experimental configurations and running automated experiments, which is both costly and unlikely to capture the kinds of problems practitioners actually investigate, we automatically curate experimental configurations and their reported results directly from the scientific literature.
+Our pipeline harvests task descriptions and reported scores from published papers.
+We follow the pipeline in \Cref{fig:pipeline}: (i) collect arXiv experimental records; (ii) define the record provenance and paper types; (iii) recover each record’s sources; (iv) extract a schema-aligned, identity-masked description; and perform validation and quality control.